cloudfoundry/csb-brokerpak-aws/terraform/sqs/provision/dlq/README.md

   - **Yes.
 Multiple standard or FIFO queues can be configured to direct their failed messages to a single DLQ.**
   - **It adds a common point of failure**
   - **It centralizes monitoring and managing errors across these queues**
-  - **It necessary consider configuration, permissions, error analysis, DLQ thresholds, scalability**:
+  - **It's necessary consider configuration, permissions, error analysis, DLQ thresholds, scalability**:
     - **Permissions and Configuration**:
         - Ensure DLQ has appropriate IAM policies for access from multiple queues.
         - Configure each standard queue to point to the same DLQ.